-The rules on subcontracting for ERC POC Lump Sum actions are in principle the same as for the General HE MGA (see Article 9.3 [Option 2]).
+The rules on subcontracting for ERC PoC Lump Sum actions are in principle the same as for the General HE MGA (see Article 9.3 [Option 2]).
+For instance, despite the principles of best value for money and no conflict of interest are not explicitly mentioned in Article 9.3, they must still be complied with and confirmed by the beneficiaries at granting stage.

 The estimated costs for subcontracting should NOT be included in Annex 1.
-Annex 2 is the lump sum for mono-beneficiary action or the lump sum breakdown (in percentage for each beneficiary) for multi-beneficiary actions).
+Annex 2 presents the lump sum contribution for mono-beneficiary action, or breakdown of the lump sum contribution (in percentage for each beneficiary) for multi-beneficiary actions).